creativecodecollective/creativecodecollective.github.io/posts/summerlab.md

 ### Apply

 Undergraduates at USC and Claremont Colleges are elligible to apply and will receive a $1500 stipend for completing the course requirements.
 See [USC Humanities in a Digital World Summer Tutorials](https://dornsife.usc.edu/digitalhumanities/summer-tutorials2021/){:target="_blank"} for more information on the course and how to apply.

-Please send a CV/resume and a letter expressing your interest in the course to [hidw@dornsife.usc.edu](mailto:hidw@dornsife.usc.edu) by Monday, May 1, 2022.
+Please send a CV/resume and a letter expressing your interest in the course to [hidw@dornsife.usc.edu](mailto:hidw@dornsife.usc.edu) by **Monday, May 1, 2022**.
+In the letter, note your availability in July 2022 to meet 9-11a PDT 2x week for 4 weeks.
+Also briefly describe a text you are interested to work with using code during the Summer Lab.

 </main>